Children of Mana

-Children of Mana is a 2006 action role-playing game for the Nintendo DS handheld console.
-It was developed by Square Enix and Nex Entertainment, and published by Square Enix and Nintendo.
-It is the sixth game of the Mana series—following 2003's Sword of Mana—and the first entry in the World of Mana subseries.
+Children of Mana is a 2006 action role-playing game developed by Square Enix and Nex Entertainment and published by Square Enix and Nintendo for the Nintendo DS.
+It is a spin-off of the Mana series and the first entry in the World of Mana subseries.
 Set in a high fantasy universe, Children of Mana follows one of four young heroes as they combat an invasion of monsters and learn about the cataclysmic event that killed their families.

 While it reprises the action role-playing elements of previous Mana games, such as real-time battle sequences, Children of Mana features an increased focus on user-friendliness.
 Unlike earlier Mana titles, Children is a heavily action-oriented dungeon crawler, in which the player progresses by completing randomly generated levels.
 Both the main plot and side-quests require the player to fight through dungeons and defeat boss monsters before returning to the central Mana Village.
 Like many of its predecessors, the game features a local cooperative multiplayer component.

 Children of Mana was designed by series creator Koichi Ishii, directed by Yoshiki Ito, and produced by Takashi Orikata and Katsuji Aoyama.
 The game was a moderate commercial success: it sold 100,000 copies in its first week of release, and more than 280,000 in Japan by the end of 2006.
 While critics praised the graphics and music as beautiful and unique, they found the combat simplistic and repetitive, and the story insubstantial.